eibiflo/cf_cookiemanager/Documentation/ChangeLog/Index.rst

 [TASK] Implemented a SiteWrite for the Functional Testing for Typo3 v13

+[TASK] Adding Danish Language to StaticData thanks to @Beltshassar

 Version 1.6.2 - Bugfixes on the Iframemanager frontend rendering
 ________________